ahmatieni8-glitch/stable-diffusion.cpp/README.md

   -DSD_BUILD_EXAMPLES=ON -DSD_EXAMPLES_GLOVE_GUI=ON
   ```

+- Comes with precompiled binaries ready to use for Windows requiring no further installation.

+  - **-bin-win-avx2-x64** : Compatible with (most) x64 CPU

-- Comes with precompiled binaries for Windows requiring no further installation.
-Compatible with Nvidia graphic card GeForce GTX 950 and after (ie: RTX series are compatible).
+  - **-bin-win-cuda12-x64** : Compatible with Nvidia graphic card GeForce GTX 950 and after (ie: RTX series are compatible).

 ## Features